-2. Take the yarn the wrong way around the needle, tightly, to form the purl stitch.
-Ensure you're not taking yarn out of the stitch on the row below.
+1. When purling the first stitch in a new color, take the yarn the 'wrong' way around the needle.
+Work the stitch tightly, though be careful not to pull yarn out of the final stitch on the row below.

-4. When you come to the stitch that you purled 'the wrong way' on the next row—ie the last stitch before the color change—knit into the back of that stitch to avoid having a twisted stitch.
+3. In the following row, knit into the back of the stitch that you purled 'the wrong way' (i.e. the last stitch before the color change) to avoid having a twisted stitch.

 I've also made a video showing the technique.